Series 4 — Episode 16

 Directed by Gerry O’Hara

-Mrs Peel is summoned to the house of Dr Gibson, where Steed and Gibson (A.J.
-Brown) are examining the man.
-Steed tells her the victim is Gatt Kendrick, a local farmhand who disappeared four days ago and was discovered by Gibson alongside the Great South Road in a coma, sporting a deep tan and wearing tropical kit, with a native arrow in his back.
-Gibson found no trace of poison on the arrow.
+Emma Peel (Diana Rigg) is summoned to the house of Dr Gibson, where John Steed (Patrick Macnee) and Dr Gibson (A.J.
+Brown) are examining Kendrick.
+Steed tells her the victim is a local farmhand who disappeared four days ago and was discovered by Dr Gibson alongside the Great South Road in a coma, sporting a deep tan and wearing tropical kit, with a native arrow in his back.
+Dr Gibson found no trace of poison on the arrow.
 Kendrick stirs but slumps back into coma without answering any questions.
-They hear the beat of distant drums and go outside but the sound is gone - however, a strange mark has been chalked on Gibson's door.
+They hear the beat of distant drums and go outside but the sound is gone - however, a strange mark has been chalked on Dr Gibson’s door.

 They change into tropical gear and Trent leads Steed into an enormous artificial jungle - with under-soil heating and spraying equipment to maintain the humidity, and huge windows to filter the sunlight.
 The jungle even has dangerous wildlife such as huge snakes.
 Colonel Rawlings (Bill Fraser) rises grumbling from his netted hammock to greet Steed.
 He is a bluff old soldier with an eye patch who notices Steed is wearing his old regimental colours.
 Steed tells him they met some years ago at a regimental dinner.
 Rawlings thinks himself still in Colonial-era Kalaya and won’t countenance Steed’s cover story - that he lost his rubber plantation when the new government took over - he considers Kalaya to still be British.
 Trent quietly explains the Colonel couldn’t handle the winds of change and they play along his fantasy of still being in the jungle.
 Mrs Peel meanwhile hears a noise and checks the patients, but finds nothing wrong.
 Rawlings asks Steed if he’s been home recently and wishes he were back in England - he’d quite like a house in Hertfordshire - then sets off to order the natives about.
 He passes Fleming (Peter Burton) at the door, who goes to Trent and tells him, “I’ve just been out to the cottage, both of them are still there”.
 Trent cuts him off and introduces him to Steed as their rubber expert.
 Trent then leads Fleming outside and Steed tries to eavesdrop on their conversation but all he hears in Fleming apologise for being careless.
 Rawlings shows a polite Steed his photo album while Steed despairingly watches Fleming and Trent disappear into the jungle.